 Harrell has career-high 30 as Clippers rout Rockets 133-113

+“All in all, we’ve got to get better in all aspects of it,” Chris Paul said.
+“We’ve just got to figure it out.
+Luckily, it’s early.”

-HOUSTON (AP) — Montrezl Harrell scored a career-high 30 points off the bench to help the Los Angeles Clippers rout the short-handed Houston Rockets 133-113 on Friday night.
+Montrezl Harrell scored a career-high 30 points off the bench to help the Los Angeles Clippers rout short-handed Houston 133-113 on Friday night.

 It was the Clippers’ second win this season over the Rockets, who played without James Harden due to a hamstring injury and dropped to 1-4.